-In the CV setting, nonlinear gates are also needed to complete the universal gate set, for instance, via the non-Gaussian cubic phase gate $e^{i r \hat x^3}$.
-However, in addition, fault tolerance and effective quantum error correction requires some form of discretization.
+In the DV approach, sufficiently many physical qubits can be used to form one logical qubit and for the most common quantum error correction codes, known as stabilizer codes, the Clifford gate set $\left\lbrace \hat H, \hat S, \text{CNOT} \right\rbrace$ is sufficient to construct the logical qubit states as well as to perform the error correction.
+In the CV setting, however, fault tolerance and effective quantum error correction require an additional discretization of the qumode.
 A very powerful and prominent code to achieve this is the so-called Gottesman-Kitaev-Preskill (GKP) code, encoding a logical qubit in a physical qumode.
-This approach is not only ``hardware-efficient'', directly making use of the infinite-dimensional oscillator Hilbert space with no need for adding extra auxiliary states or modes (except for possibly concatenating the GKP qubit code with standard multi-qubit codes for an enhanced error robustness \cite{Schmidt2022, Conrad2022, Royer2022, Haenggli2020, Noh2020, Vuillot2019, Fukui2018, Fukui2017}).
-It also circumvents the no-go results on Gaussian CV quantum error correction, enabling one to detect small diffusive errors and then correct them (possibly at the expense of a large logical error that, again, could be suppressed by means of a higher-level multi-GKP-qubit encoding which, again, can be entirely built via qubit Clifford gates -- then acting upon GKP qubits).
-The syndrome measurement here is a non-Gaussian operation, projecting on the GKP code and error spaces, which usually is based on Gaussian operations together with non-Gaussian GKP qubit ancilla states.
+This approach is not only ``hardware efficient'', directly making use of the infinite-dimensional oscillator Hilbert space with no need for adding extra auxiliary states or modes unless the GKP qubit code is concatenated with standard multiqubit codes for an enhanced error robustness \cite{Schmidt2022, Conrad2022, Royer2022, Haenggli2020, Noh2020, Vuillot2019, Fukui2018, Fukui2017}.
+It also circumvents the no-go results on Gaussian CV quantum error correction, enabling one to detect small diffusive errors and correct them at the expense of a logical error, which then requires an additional higher-level multi-GKP-qubit stabilizer code.
+The syndrome measurement of the GKP code is a non-Gaussian operation, projecting on the GKP code and error spaces, which can be implemented by Gaussian operations together with the non-Gaussian GKP qubit ancilla states.